 GENERATING SALES ISN'T THE PROBLEM - COLLECTING RECEIVABLES PROMPTLY IS

 Typically clients tell us that sales or revenue generation is not the problem, with the bigger challenge simply converting those sales into cash flow and working capital.
-Factoring comes at a higher price than traditional bank financing, but most Canadian business owners recognize that other options are limited.
-Their situation is one of access to capital versus cost of capital.
+Factoring financing comes at a higher price than traditional bank financing/bank loans, but most Canadian business owners recognize that other options are limited.
+Their situation is one of access to capital versus the cost of capital.

 When you recognize that a cash crunch often comes from your success, it is often much easier to rationalize factoring as a solution.